-Nusa Penida Tour
+Transportation Around Nusa Penida

-Motorbike or rent a car?
+Get a motorbike or rent a car?
 How do you move around Nusa Penida?

 Budget in Nusa Penida

-For accommodations close to the port, prices start at 200k ($15 USD) for a private room with bathroom and internet connection.
+For accommodations close to the port, prices start at 200k ($15 USD) for a private room with a bathroom and internet connection.
 You can even get a discount if you decide to stay for a few days.

 Nusa Penida Accommodation

-11 Things To Do In Nusa Penida
+11 Things to do in Nusa Penida

 1. Atuh Beach